pinwheelovefaye/academic-kickstart/content/project/u5mr/index.md

 slides: ""
 ---

-I build statistical models to estimate the disparities in the under-5 mortaity rate across countries over time.
+I build statistical models to estimate the disparities in child and adolescence mortality rates across countries over time.